MISMO COMPLIANT

 Remote online notarization — commonly abbreviated as RON — is a secure process that allows eligible signers to have documents notarized through a live, two-way audio-video session with a commissioned notary public.
 Instead of meeting in person at a notary's office, the signer connects online, verifies their identity, signs the document electronically, and receives the completed notarized document digitally.

-RON is authorized under the laws of Florida and a growing number of other states.
 Because iRemoteNotary is commissioned as a Florida Remote Online Notary, sessions can serve eligible signers located anywhere in the United States when the document and receiving party permit it.

-How Remote Online Notarization Works
+How the Online Session Works

 Third, you meet with a commissioned remote online notary through a secure, encrypted audio-video connection.
 During this live session, the notary witnesses your signature, applies their digital notarial seal, and completes the required notarial certificate.